vpmalley/radiofeedz/README.md

 ## How do I find these "RSS feeds" ?

+### Media

 Most (if not all) news websites have RSS feeds.
 There is usually a link on the home page to the RSS feeds (search for RSS, for this icon <img alt="RSS feed icon, from Wikimedia, uploaded by user Anomie" src="https://upload.wikimedia.org/wikipedia/en/thumb/4/43/Feed-icon.svg/128px-Feed-icon.svg.png" height="22px" width="22px" />, for podcasts, ...).

 Once you find one of these feeds, copy the url of the RSS feed, then open your RadioFeedz app and press the <img alt="'new' icon from the Icon pack provided by Android" src="/screenshots/ic_action_new.png" height="18px" width="18px" /> icon at the top-right of the main screen.
 It is going to suggest you to add this feed.
 Press Yes and enjoy your podcasts and news!

 <img alt="action bar where you can see the '+' button" src="/screenshots/actionbar.png" width="400px" />

+### Search engines

+There are some search engines or RSS feed providers available on the web.
+You can try the following:

+- [Instant RSS search](http://ctrlq.org/rss/) lets you search for existing media with RSS feeds
+- [Feedzilla](http://www.feedzilla.com/gallery) offers a gallery of RSS feeds searchable by category

+Once you picked a RSS feed among them, long-click on it if you are on your Android browser.
+Click on Share and you should be able to choose Radiofeedz.
+It will redirect you to the app, and you will be able to read the news from this source.

 ### Examples